Ayşe Gülsün Bilgehan

 Ayşe Gülsün Bilgehan (born Ayşe Gülsün Toker, 25 February 1957) is a Turkish politician from the Republican People's Party (CHP), who has served as the Member of Parliament for Ankara's first electoral district since 2015.
 She previously served as an MP for the same district from 2002 to 2007 and served as an MP for Ankara's second electoral district from 2011 to 2015.
 She is the granddaughter of İsmet İnönü, the second President of Turkey.
 Between 2010 and 2011, she served as a Deputy Leader of the CHP.
 She was offered, but declined, a ministerial position by Prime Minister Ahmet Davutoğlu during the formation of an interim election government in August 2015.

 Early life and career

-Ayşe Gülsün was born on 25 February 1957 in Ankara, as the daughter of journalist Metin Toker and as the granddaughter of the 2nd President of Turkey, İsmet İnönü.
+Ayşe Gülsün was born on 25 February 1957 in Ankara, as the daughter of journalist Metin and Özden Toker.
+She was the granddaughter of the second President of Turkey, İsmet İnönü.
 She graduated from the International Relations department at the Paris Institute of Political Studies (Sciences Po) and later became a member of teaching staff at Bilkent University.
 She served as the Deputy President of the İnönü Foundation.